purrbot-site/PurrBot/README.md

 > The original Discord bot list, find the right bot for your server today.

 ### [LBots.org][lbots]
-> LBots - A bot listing website that loves lewds~
+> A bot listing website that loves lewds~

 # Usefull Links
 * [Discord Server][Discord]